mikecann/clouds-and-edges/README.md

 ### Proper Authentication

 Currently the "auth token" is simply your user ID.
 This means that in theory anyone could execute API calls on behalf of any other user so long as you know their ID.
-Given more time it would fairly simple to implement some sort of simple auth such as JWT.
+Given more time it would be fairly simple to implement some sort of simple auth such as JWT.

 ### Authorization

 Hand in hand with Authentication comes Authorization.
-Currently there is no permissions or roles for users.
+Currently, there is no permissions or roles for users.
 Given more time it would be nice to give users roles particularly for "System Users" so that a distinction in user ability can be made.

 ### API Input Validation

-Its obviously a good idea for a server to validate a user's input rather than blindly trusting it..well this project does none of that.
+It's obviously a good idea for a server to validate a user's input rather than blindly trusting it.. well this project does none of that.
 It would be a simple matter of using [Zod](https://github.com/colinhacks/zod) or [io-ts](https://github.com/gcanti/io-ts) to ensure the input types at runtime match what you expect at compile time.

 ## Edge Cases

-My past experience building a Serverless Event-Sourced solution at [Bamboo](https://www.getbamboo.io/) taught me that the devil is in the details with Event-Sourcing.
+My experience building a Serverless Event-Sourced solution at [Bamboo](https://www.getbamboo.io/) taught me that the devil is in the details with Event-Sourcing.
 There are a number of "gotchas" and edge-cases that you need to think about.

 This project is functional however I know it likely has some nasty out-of-order bugs and edge cases that need to be properly thought out and tests cases written for.